tiruka/Sudoku/README.md

 ## How to Play

 Click a box and hit a number on your keybaord and press the ENTER key.
 If it fails, you will get a failure mark (like X in red).
 If it is correct, the number is put on.
 Is it to difficult to sovle?
 Don't worry!
 You can get a answer by pressing SPACE!
-You can see the dfs and backtraking algorithms is going to sovle it with tiral and erros.
+You can see the DFS and backtraking algorithms is going to sovle it with tiral and erros.